-If the ignition switch is turned to OFF or ACC for any reason while the vehicle is in R (Reverse), N (Neutral), or any drive position, the key cannot be turned to LOCK and be removed from the ignition switch.
-Additionally, the selector lever cannot be moved to R (Reverse) from N (Neutral) or any drive position for about 3 minutes after the ignition switch is turned to the ACC or OFF position.
-The selector lever can be moved from R (Reverse) to P (Park) with the key in the OFF or ACC position.
+If the key is turned to the OFF or ACC position for any reason while the vehicle is in N (Neutral), or any drive position, the shift selector lever cannot be moved to P (Park).
+Additionally, the key cannot be turned to the LOCK position and be removed from the ignition switch.
 If this occurs, perform the following steps:

-- 1. Apply the parking brake when the vehicle is stopped. - 2.
-Turn the key to the ON position. - 3.
-Depress the foot brake pedal. - 4.
-Move the shift selector lever to P (Park) or N (Neutral) to restart the vehicle (P is preferred).
+- Apply the parking brake when the vehicle is stopped.

+- 2. Turn the key to the ON position.

+- 3. Depress the foot brake pedal.

+4. Move the shift selector lever to P (Park) or N (Neutral) to restart the vehicle (P is preferred).
 Move the shift selector lever to P (Park) to park the vehicle and turn the ignition key to the LOCK position to remove the key.